osohq/oso/docs/using/examples/rbac.rst

     .. group-tab:: Ruby

-        Our Ruby application has the following :py:class:`User` model that can look up its assigned roles from the database:
+        Our Ruby application has the following ``User`` model that can look up its assigned roles from the database:

         .. literalinclude:: /examples/rbac/ruby/03-external.rb
            :caption: :fas:`gem` rbac.rb